-Course Objective: This course provides a practical understanding of the design of transmission line and substation.
+Course Objective: This course provides a comprehensive understanding of the origin and development of ideas in power system.

-Learning Outcomes: After the completion of this course the participants would gain the knowledge of load flow analysis.
-The participants will learn how the transmission line is designed.
+Learning Outcomes: After the completion of this course the participants would gain the knowledge of the system modeling and power flow analysis.
+The participants will learn how the symmetrical and unsymmetrical fault occurs and how it's detrimental effect seen on power system.